 One of the elder statemen now, we have Pluribus Networks (link to our site) and their Netvisor One open source operating system.
 It is a L2/L3 NOS with automated provisioning and management, along with embedded telemetry and advanced analytics.
 This NOS works for brownfield sites which means it does not have to be a rip and replace of the existing network.
-Pluribus also have a few other strings to their bow and their Adaptive Cloud Fabric is proving hugely popular in being able to create a controllerless fabric over multiple locations and also their recently released Adaptive Monitoring Fabric which is proving popular.
+Pluribus also have a few other strings to their bow and their Adaptive Cloud Fabric is proving hugely popular in being able to create a controllerless fabric over multiple locations and also their recently released Network Packet Broker, which is also proving popular.

 Another new entry on the 2020 NOS vendor list but they have been around a while and have been deep in PoC mode with some large European telcos.
 Their NOS is called FullStack and has an array of uses cases such as vBNG, PE router, backhaul and mobile aggregation, and DC routing.
 3 of the fundamental differences to previous OS’s are, state databases in each network device, created using composable code, and finally being built using a cloud native approach with independent microservices running in Linux containers.
 The 2nd half of 2020 could be very interesting if and when RtBrick finally emerge from the shadows.